addadda023/GPT-2-text-generation/Readme.md

 * Generate texts.
 * Save the TensorFlow checkpoint to Google drive and download locally.
 This is needed to deploy the model.

 Notice the average loss of the model when training.
-It is easy to overfit.
+It is easy to **overfit**.
 You can stop the training once you start to see it's decreasing slowly.

 ## Making GPT-2 App

+You have fine tuned GPT-2 using your text.
+That's great!
+But how do to host/deploy it?
+Many AI tutorials often show how to deploy a small model to a web service by using [Flask](https://www.fullstackpython.com/flask.html).
+The problem with GPT-2 is that it’s such a huge model that most conventional wisdom won't work well to get a performant app.
+Even if you do get it to run fast (e.g. by running the app on a GPU), it won’t be cheap, specially if there is a surge of requests.

+One of the options for deployment is Google Cloud Run.
+Its a managed compute platform that automatically scales stateless containers.
+Cloud Run only charges for compute used *(effectively free)* and can scale indefinitely if there’s a traffic surge.
+Max Woolf has created a nice [package](https://github.com/minimaxir/gpt-2-cloud-run) to get started with this really easily.
+The end result is an app that can be used easily and cost-effectively to allow others to play with a finetuned GPT-2 model on another dataset, and allow programmatic access to the generated text.
+Check my sample [here](https://addadda023.github.io/).
+Note that the deployed api itself doesn't provide a HTML frontend, but there are frontend templates to help you with that.